Your Patient Has Been “Cut Off” By an IME – What Do You Do Now?

 Consider sending a rebuttal to the PIP carrier.
 While this is not a must, you might want to consider setting forth your disagreement with the findings of the IME.
 This does not have to be lengthy but at least you’ve expressed your disagreement with the findings of the report and that you have not acquiesced to the denial!
 Remember, don’t make it personal!
 Just set out the facts in an objective way.
 A rebuttal can also help in a later dispute with the PIP carrier.

-Send the file to The Law Offices of PIP Collect.
+Send the file to The Law Office of PIP Collect, LLC.
 You might not want to wait until the patient has finished treatment.
 Don’t forget, there may be other medical providers’ bills eroding that limited amount of PIP money available!
 We can triage the file and get the case quickly filed for you even if the patient is not done with treatment.

 If you have any questions about this or any other PIP issue, give us a call at (978) 745-7950 or send us an email at email@example.com.